 New Technology Protects Children From Potential Predators

-While 79% of parents and carers trust organisations to actively maintain their working with children and similar employee checks, evidence suggests that only a mere 5% of organisations actually are after hiring a new employee, new research from tech-based national verification platform, Oho, has found.
+While 79% parents and carers trust organisations to actively maintain their working with children and similar employee checks, evidence suggest a mere 5% of organisations actually are, new research from tech-based national verification platform, Oho, has found.

-“In reality, we protect our money better than our kids.
-Credit checks are more thoroughly and actively maintained than working with children’s checks, and similar accreditations.
-Most organisations still manage employee checks via spreadsheet or even paper,” said Oho Executive Director, Claire Rogers.
+“In reality, as a society, we protect our money better than our kids.
+Credit checks are more thoroughly and actively monitored than working with children checks, and similar accreditations.
+Most organisations still manage employee checks via spreadsheet or even paper or an erroneous assumption that their HR system does this,” said Oho Executive Director, Claire Rogers.

-Until now, organisations with a duty of care have had to rely on such antiquated methods for managing their accreditations, leaving major opportunities for human error and many vulnerable people exposed.
-This window of risk typically lasts for 12 months but could be up to 3 years, Oho reports.
+Until now, organisations with a duty of care have had to rely on such antiquated methods for managing their accreditations, leaving major opportunity for human error and many vulnerable people exposed.
+This window of risk is often tolerated by organisations for 12 months but could be up to 3 years, Oho reports.

 Compounding the issue is the fact that organisations do not even recognise their own malpractice: most incorrectly assume they are doing what is required, or do not know their requirements in the first place.